hasantfn/hasantfn/README.md

 You can reach me through my social media accounts listed in the description.

 ## ⚡ Fun fact
-- I'm passionate about creating both functional code and aesthetically pleasing designs!
+- I'm passionate about creating things, which sometimes causes problems in my life, and I enjoy solving these problems both aesthetically and functionally!